Lucash2022/tv-hub-app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Scrumptious Meals app <a name="about-project"></a>
+# 📖 TV Hub app <a name="about-project"></a>

->  In this project, We will structure Scrumptious Meals Website app.
-The goal is to make it more organized by using APIs.
-We will also practice the use of APIs, Module, Jest Test and ES6 syntax that We have learned.
+>  The JavaScript capstone project (remember what they are?) is about building a TV hub web application based on an external API(TVmaze DB).
+You will select an API that provides data about a topic that you like and then build the webapp around it.
+The webapp will have 2 user interfaces .

 **Leaderboard App**